orangeduck/Corange/README.txt

 	:: Demos ::

-		cello 		~ Shows off the various renderers and some basic shaders such as normal mapping. lut_gen 	~ Command line tool for generating color correction LUTs from a photoshop curves file. metaballs 	~ Uses OpenCL/OpenGL stuff to do Metaball rendering. noise 		~ Feedback based noise pattern on screen using shader.
-Can generate tileable perlin noise in software too. platformer 	~ Basic platforming game.
-Highly commented. sea 		~ Renders a sea-like surface using pretty shaders.
+		renderers 	~ Shows off the various renderers with shaders, shadows, animation etc. lut_gen 	~ Tool for generating color correction LUTs from a photoshop curves file. metaballs 	~ Uses OpenCL/OpenGL stuff to do Metaball rendering. noise 		~ Feedback based noise pattern on screen using shader.
+Can generate tileable perlin noise in software. platformer 	~ Basic platforming game.
+Mosted commented of demos. sea 		~ Renders a sea-like surface using pretty shaders.

 	:: Using / Contributing ::

 		This is still mainly a personal project and so there are going to be lots of bugs, unfinished features and messy bits of code.
 The engine is heavily WIP and subject to sweeping changes.
 It isn't really viable to use without also being part of the project development and in communication with me.
+Corange is actually more of a framework.

 		Still, I very much welcome help, and if the project appeals to you here are a couple of quick things that might help get you started.

 			* First take a look at the demos.
-This gives a brief overview of how Corange can be used.
-The platformer demo is fairly heavily commented.
+These give a brief overview of how Corange can be used.
+The platformer demo is probably the most commented.

 			* There is no documentation so your first port of call is the header files and your second is the c files.
 The code has very minimal comments but should be pretty clear most of the time.

 			* Corange doesn't hide anything from you.
-OpenGL and SDL calls are in the namespace so you've got access to everything Corange does.
-The corange_init and corange_finish functions are fairly short so it is possible to not call them and only use the components you want.
+OpenGL and SDL calls are in the namespace so you've got access to the bare basics.
+The corange_init and corange_finish functions are fairly short so it is even possible to not call them and only use the components you want.

 			* Structs are typedefed without their pointer.
 This means if a function returns you a pointer to something you probably are responsible for deleting it.
 The reason for this is a personal choice but there are also quite a few data types which are passed by value on the stack (vectors, matrices).
+I didn't want these to get confused.

 			* Some important parts of the engine are the asset, UI and entity managers.
 These basically let you access and store assets (models, textures, objects in the file system) and entities (lights, cameras, engine objects) and UI elements.
 They clean up memory on destruction and let you get pointers from all parts of the code.

 			* Corange mangles the namespace pretty badly, taking names such as "error", "warning", "v2" and "image".
 It isn't a general purpose library.
-I've tried to decouple stuff where possible so it should be fairly possible to extract certain code if you need it.
+But I've still tried to decouple stuff so it should be possible to extract certain code if you need it.

 			* More coming...